 What, if any, responsibility do businesses have in protecting their users against data breaches?
 Current legal precedents suggest that a considerable level of responsibility is expected, particularly when the business has promised a certain level of security to its customers.

-Data breaches can put users at risk for identity theft, harassment and financial loss, among many other concerns.
+Data breaches can put users at risk for identity theft, harassment, and financial loss, among many other concerns.
 Even when a third party does not breach the data of a website, the website’s owners still have a responsibility to collect and store data responsibility.

 Misappropriation of Likeness

 Misappropriation of likeness is based on the idea that individuals have certain legal rights to their own personal brand, although they may not specifically have copyrights or trademarks connected with it.
-It is an increasingly common issue for public figures who have created a recognizably distinct personal brand and rely on its protection to preserve their livelihood.
+This is an increasingly common issue for public figures who have created a recognizably distinct personal brand and rely on its protection to preserve their livelihood.

-An example of a misappropriation of likeness dispute would be the use of a celebrity’s photo to sell a product not authorized by or connected with that celebrity.
+An example of a misappropriation of likeness dispute would be the use of a celebrity’s photo to sell a product that is not authorized by or connected with that celebrity.
 The issue of contention would be that someone else is, without permission, profiting off of a celebrity’s likeness.

-Our complex litigation group has the resources, expertise and commitment to help you win your case.
+The Business Trial Group has the resources, expertise and commitment to help you win your case.
 We believe that hard work should be acknowledged and protected, not stolen or misused.

 Our contingency-fee model aligns our interests with yours, so that every legal path we pursue with you and on your behalf is the most efficacious one.